Entertainment (2014 film): Release

+Reception

-Critical reception
+Critical response

+The film received mixed reviews from critics.

 Meena Iyer of The Times of India praised the film's humour, Kumar's performance and his chemistry with Junior, especially in comic scenes.
 She stated that though the dog was not a good actor yet "his eyes can melt your heart."
 She said that the directors could have kept the film "tight".
 Mihir Fadnavis of Firstpost called it a "sheer genius" and said that it was Kumar's funniest film since Hera Pheri.
 He wrote that the film satirised all of the Sajid-Farhad films and took "potshots at everything that is wrong with desi cinema and television."
 He also appreciated the scene transitions and called it "technically great."
 Hindustan Times's Sweta Kaushal criticised the screenplay, Kumar and Prakash Raj's acting.
 She said that Bhatia "[did not] have much to do" and Chakraborty did not have much screenspace.
 However, she praised Abhishek's comedy and said that it was the "[only] bright spark in the film."
 She concluded her review by saying that the film was neither a "great piece of art" nor entertaining.

 Prior to the film's release, Hindustan Times published an article titled Four reasons why you shouldn't waste your time on Entertainment and criticised the film's story, songs and dialogues.
 Shubha Shetty-Saha of Mid-Day wrote "Entertainment pleasantly surprises with its delightful absurdity and sure gets you roaring with laughter at several points."
 She called it a child friendly film and appreciated the dialogues and the performance given by the actors.
 However, Saha stated that the pace of the film's second half was slowed down by the excessive melodrama.
-Writing for The Indian Express, Shubhra Gupta called the film "dull and loud".
-She criticised the film's story and dialogues.
+Shubhra Gupta of The Indian Express wrote, "[Entertainment] is the film which misses the point entirely : it is dull and loud, with a brow so lowered that it reaches the floor."
+She also criticised the film's story and dialogues.
 Rohit Khilnani of India Today appreciated Kumar, Bhatia and Lever's performance and wrote that the rest of the cast was wasted.
 He criticised the plot and called it "senseless and full of loopholes."